MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/preview-features.md

 For more information on new capabilities that are generally available, see [What's new in Microsoft Defender for Cloud Apps](release-notes.md).

 > [!NOTE]
-> This feature is currently available in preview, and is partially available to customers.
+> This feature is currently available to a limited number of customers, in preview.

 ## What you need to know